Second Class Currents, Axial Mass and Nuclear Effects in Hyperon Production: Realistic Fluxes

 \subsection{Choice of Experiments}

 Real experiments use fluxes with a mixture of neutrino energies and flavours on a variety of nuclear targets.
 We produce predictions for experiments by convolution of differential cross sections of the form shown above with neutrino energy distributions.
-We present predictions for the following experiment-like setups:
+We present predictions for the experiment-like setups shown in table \ref{Experiments}.

 We study nuclear effects and variations of axial mass on several variables using these realistic fluxes and targets: The $Q^2$ distributions, the hyperon momentum and lepton kinetic energy, the angle of the charged lepton with respect to the beam axis, $\theta_{\mu}$ and the opening angle between the hyperon and lepton.
 We will concentrate on the dominant channel, $\Lambda$ production.